Ada Deer: Native American advocacy

+Deer and Jim White became leaders of an organization, Determination of Rights and Unity for Menominee Stockholders (DRUMS), formed in 1970 in opposition to a proposed land development of Legend Lake, a non-Indian owned artificial lake and housing property plan on Menominee land.
+The selling of land as an economic stimulus to non-Indians was a direct result of poor economic conditions that the Menominee had been living in since termination.
+DRUMS members gained two seats on the MEI Board, and by the end of the following year had obtained a majority of MEI Board seats.
+After successfully stopping the land development in 1972, DRUMS later began the fight to reverse termination and regain status as a federally recognized and sovereign Indian tribe.
+Originally in opposition to MEI, members of DRUMS eventually gained positions in MEI offices where they began lobbying the United States Congress for Menominee restoration.
+As part of these efforts, Deer directly engaged with Senators and Representatives in Congress and crafted legal briefs advocating for Menominee sovereignty.

 Her efforts, along with many other Menominees, played a part in bringing the Termination Era to a close.
-On December 22, 1973, President Richard Nixon signed the Menominee Restoration Act.
+Due to the oppressive legislation of the Termination Era, Deer lobbied on behalf of the Menominee people and was able to cultivate a grassroots campaign to help the Menominee people.
+Due to her advocacy, on December 22, 1973, President Richard Nixon signed the Menominee Restoration Act.
 This legislation restored official federal recognition to the Menominee tribe.
 Because of her active participation in changing the legislation, Ada Deer was the first woman to chair the Menominee tribe in Wisconsin.
 From 1974 to 1976, Deer served as chair of the Menominee Restoration Committee.
 Before and after her term in the Bureau of Indian Affairs (BIA), Deer served on the National Support Committee (NSC) of the Native American Rights Fund (NARF).
 She has served as chair of the NSC and chair of the NARF board of directors.

 Federal government

-In 1993, Deer was appointed Assistant Secretary of the Interior by President Bill Clinton, serving as head of the Bureau of Indian Affairs (BIA) from 1993 to 1997.
-Deer was the first woman to hold this position.
+In 1992, Deer ran for Congress.
+She almost became the first Native American woman elected, but narrowly lost her race to Republican Scott L. Klug.
+In 1993, however, Deer was appointed Assistant Secretary for Indian Affairs at the Department of the Interior by President Bill Clinton, serving as head of the Bureau of Indian Affairs from 1993 to 1997.
+She was the first woman to hold this position.
 Secretary of the Interior Bruce Babbitt praised her for her "lifelong commitment to American Indian rights, to improving the lives of American Indians, and to the strengthening of tribal governments".

 During this period, she was a delegate to the United Nations Human Rights Committee.
 From January to May 1997, she served as Chair of the National Indian Gaming Commission.